Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Despite his scruffiness.

-Well, he just sort of didn't fit in.
+Well, he just sort of didn't fit in a few.

 I'm picturing a beard.